keithbuhler/keithbuhler.github.io/slideshows/business8insidejob.md

 </section><section data-markdown>

-## Outline of film
+### Outline of film

 0. **Introduction:** Iceland's deregulation and privatization of banks

+</section><section data-markdown>

+### Outline of film

 1. **How We Got Here** (1940-2000): The U.S. finance industry invests in collateralized debt obligations (CDO)
 2. **The Bubble** (2001-2007): The finance industry invests in credit default swaps
 3. **The Crisis** (2007): Bear Stearns, Lehman Brothers, Fannie Mae and Freddie Mac, Merrill Lynch all lose all their money.
 Lehman Brothers declares bankruptcy.
 Millions of American homeowners were foreclosed.

-</section><section data-markdown>

-## Outline of film

 4. **Accountability:** Finance executives, government regulators, and ratings agencies make money and avoid reform.
-5. **Where We Are Now:** 10,000s of U.S. Factory workers lost their jobs, and there are no new regulations.
-Ben Bernanke was re-appointed Fed Chair.
+5. **Where We Are Now:** 10,000s of U.S. Factory workers lost their jobs, and there are *no new regulations.* Obama hired *all the same people* for his cabinet.

 </section><section data-markdown>